hellonicha/hellonicha.github.io/_pages/talks.md

 author_profile: true
 ---

+- Deep Learning from fMRI with Application to Autism Spectrum Disorder
+*BME Seminar Series*
+Department of Biomedical Engineering, Yale University, New Haven, CT (via Zoom)
+September 2020

 - Applications of Deep Learning in fMRI and Autism
 *Yale Translational Research Imaging Center Seminar*
 Yale School of Medicine, New Haven, CT